AntoniosBarotsis/let-the-mirte-robot-drive-around-in-duckietown/mirte-documentation/doc/duckietown_mirte/duckietown_example.rst

     #.
 If it is a T-intersection where going strait is not an option randomly choose between going left or right then follow the lane again
     #.
 If no sign is detected back up start following the lane again
 #.
 If a Duck is detected stop lane following and on start following the lane again once the Duck is no longer detected
 #.
-If a Parking sign is detected permanently stop following the lane
+If a street sign with the name DUDEK ST is detected permanently stop following the lane

 .. tabs::